icopy-site/awesome/docs/awesome/awesome-cybersecurity-blueteam.md

 - [DefectDojo](https://www.defectdojo.org/) - Application vulnerability management tool built for DevOps and continuous security integration.
 - [Gauntlt](http://gauntlt.org/) - Pentest applications during routine continuous integration build pipelines.
 - [Git Secrets](https://github.com/awslabs/git-secrets) - Prevents you from committing passwords and other sensitive information to a git repository.
+- [SOPS](https://github.com/mozilla/sops) - Editor of encrypted files that supports YAML, JSON, ENV, INI and binary formats and encrypts with AWS KMS, GCP KMS, Azure Key Vault, and PGP.
+- [Snyk](https://snyk.io/) - Finds and fixes vulnerabilities and license violations in open source dependencies and container images.
+- [SonarQube](https://sonarqube.org) - Continuous inspection tool that provides detailed reports during automated testing and alerts on newly introduced security vulnerabilities.
+- [Trivy](https://github.com/aquasecurity/trivy) - Simple and comprehensive vulnerability scanner for containers and other artifacts, suitable for use in continuous integration pipelines.
 - [Vault](https://www.vaultproject.io/) - Tool for securely accessing secrets such as API keys, passwords, or certificates through a unified interface.
 - [git-crypt](https://www.agwa.name/projects/git-crypt/) - Transparent file encryption in git; files which you choose to protect are encrypted when committed, and decrypted when checked out.
-- [Snyk](https://snyk.io/) - Finds and fixes vulnerabilities and license violations in open source dependencies and container images.
-- [SonarQube](https://sonarqube.org) - Continuous inspection tool that provides detailed reports during automated testing and alerts on newly introduced security vulnerabilities.

 ### Application or Binary Hardening

+- [DynInst](https://dyninst.org/dyninst) - Tools for binary instrumentation, analysis, and modification, useful for binary patching.
+- [DynamoRIO](https://dynamorio.org/) - Runtime code manipulation system that supports code transformations on any part of a program, while it executes, implemented as a process-level virtual machine.
 - [Egalito](https://egalito.org/) - Binary recompiler and instrumentation framework that can fully disassemble, transform, and regenerate ordinary Linux binaries designed for binary hardening and security research.
+- [Valgrind](https://www.valgrind.org/) - Instrumentation framework for building dynamic analysis tools.

+### Compliance testing and reporting

+- [Chef InSpec](https://www.chef.io/products/chef-inspec) - Language for describing security and compliance rules, which become automated tests that can be run against IT infrastructures to discover and report on non-compliance.
+- [OpenSCAP Base](https://www.open-scap.org/tools/openscap-base/) - Both a library and a command line tool (`oscap`) used to evaluate a system against SCAP baseline profiles to report on the security posture of the scanned system(s).

 ### Fuzzing

 See also [Awesome-Fuzzing](https://github.com/secfigo/Awesome-Fuzzing).

 * [FuzzBench](https://google.github.io/fuzzbench/) - Free service that evaluates fuzzers on a wide variety of real-world benchmarks, at Google scale.
+* [OneFuzz](https://github.com/microsoft/onefuzz) - Self-hosted Fuzzing-as-a-Service (FaaS) platform.

 ### Policy enforcement